aileks/windots/README.md

 # Windows Setup

-My setup for my Windows 11 24H2+ machines.
+Forced to use Windows so I might as well make it usable.
+Windows 11 24H2+ only.

 > [!IMPORTANT]
 > Keep this repository at its cloned path.
 Configs are symlinked where possible.
 Moving the repository leaves those links dangling.